l3lackcurtains/udharo-khata/README.md

 # Khata

 Khata is an android app for small size shops and business to keep record of debit and credit.
+It is a simple accounting system which keeps record of credit given and payment received.